 Red Hat Ansible Automation Platform is sold and supported by counting the number of "managed nodes" in the customer's environment.
 The following article defines what a managed node is, and what are the business rules surrounding this concept.

 A "managed node" is defined as the following per Appendix 1 above:

 Each Node managed by the Software.
 “Node” means a Virtual Node, Physical Node or other instance of software.

-This definition is broad enough to apply to all Red Hat products, but as it applies to Red Hat Ansible Engine and Red Hat Ansible Tower, managed nodes include any nodes that are indirectly managed by the software.
+This definition is broad enough to apply to all Red Hat products, but as applied to Red Hat Ansible Automation Platform, managed nodes are any "Node" managed by the Red Hat Ansible Automation Platform software.

-Examples of managed nodes that should be accounted for include (but not limited to) the following:
+Examples of managed nodes that should be accounted for include but are not limited to: